Ed Mirvish Theatre: 1973 to 1986

-In 1973, the venue was officially re-opened by Mayor David Crombie.
+In 1973, Mayor David Crombie officially re-opened the venue.
 Following the renovations, the theatre was renamed the Imperial Six.

 Throughout the 1970s and into the early 1980s, the Imperial Six was a financial success for Famous Players.
 The theatre played all of the big theatrical releases, which included all of the James Bond and Rocky movie releases.

 Divided ownership

 The Imperial Six was located on three separate lots, with two different owners.
 Famous Players owned the Yonge Street entrance, which bridged an alley and connected to the main building on Victoria Street, and they also owned the front half of the main theatre building, from the centre of the dome to the back wall of the stage house.
 However, the other half of the main theatre building, from the centre of the dome to the north wall of the main lobby, was leased from Edna Rakas, whose family had owned this section of the property prior to the venue's original construction in 1920.

 On May 24, 1986, Famous Players had accidentally allowed their lease on Rakas' part of the property to expire.
 Rakas rebuffed Famous Players' attempts to renegotiate the lease at a rate that was more favourable to the company.
 Famous Players were convinced that any other company would not be interested in owning only "half a theatre".
 Shortly thereafter, Rakas approached Famous Players' main rival, Cineplex Odeon with an offer to take over the lease.

 On May 30, 1986, Cineplex CEO Garth Drabinsky met with Rakas and quickly signed the lease.
 The following day, Cineplex Odeon seized control of their part of the Imperial Six building.
 This effectively locked Famous Players out of the theatre offices, some of the projection booths, and some of the cinemas.
 The Supreme Court of Ontario dismissed Famous Players' application of an injunction blocking Cineplex Odeon's lease on June 2, 1986.

 Since Cineplex Odeon lacked an entrance on Yonge Street, the company considered gutting their half of the building and creating a new multiplex cinema.
 However, Cineplex Odeon quickly dropped these plans to preserve the grand lobby, staircase, and other parts of the existing interior.
-Instead, a plan was made to create a single-screen 800-seat cinema with their own entrance on Victoria Street.
+Instead, a plan was made to create a single-screen 800-seat cinema with its own entrance on Victoria Street.